Bezerragrasi/Algerrian_fires_project/README.md

 Report.Rmd #is the report in rmd

-Report.pdf #is the final report in R
+Report.pdf #is the final report in PDF

 references.bib # is the bibliography